ionuttbara/windows-defender-remover/README.md

 That is a false positive.

 Some security apps flag this app as a virus because of the way the ".exe" files are created.
+Download with **git** or source code .zip will indicate virus-free.
+Starting with Defender 12.6.x , some versions are considered as virus, some are not (its a bug from me, so do not file for this).

 #### ⭕ Why is the patch not working when Windows is updated?